-At their May 2015 meeting, the Atlantic Menhaden Management Board (Board) initiated the development of Amendment 3 to the Atlantic Menhaden FMP to pursue the development of ecological reference points (ERPs) and revisit allocation methods.
+At its May 2015 meeting, the Atlantic Menhaden Management Board (Board) initiated the development of Amendment 3 to pursue the development of ecological reference points (ERPs) and revisit allocation methods.
 The Board approved the Amendment 3 Public Information Document for public comment in October 2016.
 Public comment was received and hearings were held between December 2016 and January 2017.
-At their February 2017 meeting, the Board tasked the Plan Development Team (PDT) with developing Draft Amendment 3.
+At its February 2017 meeting, the Board tasked the Plan Development Team (PDT) with developing Draft Amendment 3.
+The Board approved Draft Amendment 3 for public comment in August 2017 and public comment was received through October 24th.
+The Board met on November 13 & 14, 2017 to take final action on Amendment 3.